-If you’re a manager who is wondering how to recruit restaurant staff, here are some of the hiring best practices that are highly effective:
+If you’re a manager who is wondering how to recruit employees for restaurants, here are some of the restaurant hiring tips that are highly effective:

-The very first task in the process of restaurant staff hiring is defining the roles for which you need more staff.
+The very first task in the process of hiring and managing restaurant staff is defining the roles for which you need more staff.
 Knowing what positions you’re hiring for makes the process more streamlined and allows you to filter candidates easily.
 This also helps in setting the right expectations for the new staff joining your team.

 In the pandemic, restaurant staff was required to manage various responsibilities.
 There are various roles that require multitasking but the core responsibilities of the staff should be defined in order to hire the right person.
-To help you out we have compiled a list of FOH and BOH restaurant roles:
+To help you out on how to recruit employees for restaurants, we have compiled a list of FOH and BOH restaurant roles:

 FOH (Front Of House)